 Now, however, D'Souza has in several ways reversed himself from his earlier work.

 In his recent work, D'Souza has chosen, instead of questioning, to embrace the main premises of anti-White rhetoric and to try to work with them.
-Instead of trying to fend off the charge of being a racist or a nazi, to throw it back at the accusers.
+Instead of showing that an accusation is exaggerated or false, to argue that the accusers are the real culprits.
 Democrats are the real racists.
 Democrats are the real nazis.
 As an Indian, Dinesh D'Souza probably does not really believe that being a racist or a “nazi” is really such a terrible thing, but he has noticed that there is a market for this form of propaganda.
-(In fact one of the callers to that CSPAN show in 2007 exemplified the line that D'Souza now follows.)
+(In fact one of the callers to that CSPAN show in 2007 espoused the line that D'Souza now follows.)
 In that vein D'Souza has so far produced three books, Hillary's America (2016), The Big Lie (2017), and Death of a Nation (2018), and two eponymous movies, named for the first and last of those books.

 In Hillary's America D'Souza awkwardly abandons the position taken in 1995, that Blacks have themselves to blame for their own misfortunes, and instead finds a way to exploit the leftist premise that Blacks in the United States are helpless victims of racism.
 He argues (tenuously at best) that all of this racism emanates from the Democratic Party.